-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Bush?s major disaster declaration issued for Texas.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Bush's emergency disaster declaration issued for Texas.

 Assistance for the State and Affected Local Governments Can Include as Required:

-- Payment of not less than 75 percent of the eligible costs for removing debris from public areas.?
+- Payment of not less than 75 percent of the eligible costs for emergency measures taken to save lives and protect property and public health.
 (Source: FEMA funded, state administered.)

 Direct Federal Assistance:

 - FEMA will provide direct federal assistance through a mission assignment to another federal agency - upon request of the state - when the state and local government certify they lack the capability to perform or contract for the requested work.
 The state shall agree in advance to reimburse FEMA for the appropriate non-federal share of the work including the overhead of the federal agency assigned the task.